pejman-hkh/dolang/README.md

 **Under Development**

-Do lang is simple jit language and is very similar to js
+Do lang is simple and tiny jit compiler programming language and it is very similar to js

-in test directory there are many samples of language
+There are many samples of language in test directory

 Do lang now just supports x86 cpu but in the next time it will support another cpu structurs ...